 Is it okay to lie to your child?

 That is a question only you can answer.
-There are many “lies” that parents tell their children to create mystery and childhood excitement—think of visitors and creatures that come around holidays and bear gifts.
+There are many “lies” that parents tell their children to create mystery and childhood excitement—think of visitors and creatures that come around holidays bearing gifts.
 While this is a lie, it can also be an important family tradition.
 So, the rule about lying to your kids is simple: You make the rules.

 According to a University of Toronto study, 70% of parents teach their child that lying is unacceptable.
 The same study reports that 80% of the same parents have lied to their children.
 Lying, with children and adults alike, poses a very particular moral conundrum.